octodemo/actions-workshop/docs/CH1.md

 This is just the tip of the iceberg.
 There are thousands of even more sophisticated actions available for you to use, which can turn complex automations into a matter of a few lines of configuration.
 We will explore many of these throughout this workshop.

-If you’re eager to explore all the existing Actions created not only by GitHub but by the entire open-source community, head over to the [GitHub Marketplace](https://github.com/marketplace?category=&query=&type=actions&verification=).

 Next:

 - **[Chapter 2](CH2.md)**